 LPN Programs in Hawaii

 With healthcare a growing field and the demand for nurses rising, becoming a licensed practical nurse (LPN) in Hawaii is a smart move.
-The Bureau of Labor Statistics (BLS) predicts a 12% increase nationwide for the career field through 2026, making it a great choice for those who want job security.
+The Bureau of Labor Statistics (BLS) predicts an 11% increase nationwide for the career field through 2028, making it a great choice for those who want job security.
 With excellent job prospects and desirable salaries, going to school to become an LPN is an easy decision to make.
-Hawaii LPNs earn around an hourly wage of $22.51 or annual salary of $46,820, which is roughly $2,790 more per year than national average.
+LPNs in Hawaii earn approximately $26.79 per hour, which equates to an average annual salary of $55,730.
+This is roughly $130 per year less than the national average.